Call us at +91 8583841032 / +91 9038007115

 What is the TOEFL?

-Test of English as a Foreign Language or TOEFL, is a standardised test of English language proficiency for non-native English language speakers wishing to enroll in universities in the US and in some other countries.
+Test of English as a Foreign Language or TOEFL, is a standardised test of English language proficiency for non-native English language speakers wishing to enroll in U.S. universities.
 The test is accepted by many English-speaking academic and professional institutions.
 TOEFL is one of the two major English-language tests in the world, the other being the IELTS.

 TOEFL is a trademark of ETS (Educational Testing Service), a private non-profit organisation, which designs and administers the tests.
 The scores are valid for two years; then they are no longer reported.